 Hush towards the largest war memorial of this world.
 India Gate will be one such monument that will give you thrills of excitement and chills of war all at the same time.

 Turn into a complete photo fanatic here or just boat by the artificial pool on the premises.
 Go ahead and get drenched with good vibes.

 5. President’s Home

-Rashtrapati Bhawan and Parliament house
+Rashtrapati Bhawan and Parliament House

-Strolling through the corridors of these elite edifices will make you feel like a royalty.
+Strolling through the corridors of these elite edifices will make you feel like royalty.
 Furthermore, the sights of the vibrant Mughal gardens will end up your first half of ‘Delhi-darshan’ too.

 Flavor food awaits!

-6. Humayun’s tomb
+6. Humayun’s Tomb

-After munching on your scrumptious lunch, it’s time to visit the mortal remains of Humayun at the first grand garden tomb of Mughals.
-Humayun’s tomb is a delightful amalgamation of Persian, Turkish and Indian architectural styles.
+After munching on your scrumptious lunch, it’s time to visit the mortal remains of Humayun at the first grand garden tomb of the Mughals.
+Humayun’s tomb is a delightful amalgamation of Persian, Turkish, and Indian architectural styles.
 This tribute of Begum Hamida to her husband is unquestionably one of the most artistic UNESCO World Heritage Sites.
 So, take its full-fledged benefits.

 7. Qutub Minar